tlack/motioncam/README.md

 Software
 --------

+Warning: this thing posts to my public server by default; be sure to edit all the host details in both configuration sections.

 `esp8266/` is the software to install on the ESP8266/camera device.
 The device can be configured to join an existing wifi network or to start its own.
 Either way it presents a streaming view of the camera frames on its own IP.
 See the